awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 actor rule features
 ```

 The actor can be a user, a group, or an operating system group\.
 Groups must be prefixed with `group:`\.
 Operating system groups must be prefixed with `osgroup:`\.
-NICE DCV includes a built\-in `%owner%` reference that can be used to refer to the session owner and a built\-in `%any%` reference that can be used to refer to any user\.
+NICE DCV includes a built\-in `%owner%` reference that can be used to refer to the session owner\.
+It can also be used to refer to a built\-in `%any%` reference that can be used to refer to any user\.

 The following rules can be used in permissions statements:
 + `allow` — Grants access to the feature\.